slipx06/sunsynk-power-flow-card/docs/configuration.md

 ### Battery

 To display battery power and current as absolute values set `show_absolute: true`.
 This is set to false by default and will return your sensor value.
-The animated dot will change the direction depending on the charging or discharging state.
+The animated dot will change direction depending on the charging or discharging state.
 The `invert_power` attribute can be used to reverse the direction if needed by your sensor.

 | Attribute        | Requirement | Default | Description                                                                                                                                                                                              |